p-pavel/com.perikov.cql/articles/GeneralApproachToScalaSpecification.md

   ): Table
   ```

-We're just writing down our knowledge on what table definition is (let's focus on tables for now, we will need them to build queries at some point in the future).
+We're writing down our knowledge on what table definition is (let's focus on tables for now, we will need them to build queries at some point in the future).

 So, let's continue our "recursive descent", defining some of the abstract types we used and adding more abstract types as we go: